panrg/path-properties/draft-enghardt-panrg-path-properties.md

 # Security Considerations

-Some of these properties may have security implications for endpoints.
-For example, a corporate policy might require to have a firewall on the path.

-For properties provided by the network, their authenticity and correctness may need to be verified by an endpoint.
+If devices are basing policy or path selection decisions on path properties, they need to rely on the accuracy of path properties that other devices communicate to them.
+In order to be able to trust such path properties, devices may need to establish a trust relationship or be able to verify the authenticity, integrity, and correctness of path properties received from another device.

 # IANA Considerations